 Vaxelis Hexavalent Vaccine Description

-Vaxelis is a pediatric Hexavalent vaccine that includes antigens for diphtheria, tetanus, pertussis (whooping cough), and poliomyelitis from Sanofi and antigens for H. influenzae type b and hepatitis B from Merck.
+Vaxelis is a hexavalent (six-in-one) combination vaccine available in the USA and Europe.
+It is a pediatric Hexavalent vaccine that includes antigens for diphtheria, tetanus, pertussis (whooping cough), and poliomyelitis from Sanofi and antigens for H. influenzae type b and hepatitis B from Merck.

 Vaxelis Hexavalent Vaccine Indication